discljord/discljord/README.md

 Discljord is a library for the easy creation of Discord Bots in Clojure!
 It works asyncronously by default, and has built-in support for sharding and rate-limits, with no extra work for the bot creator.

+## Version 1.0.0 Released
+With version 1.0.0 of discljord finally coming out, it's finally reaching "feature completion", in that it fits with my initial vision of what the library should provide.
+It has user-controlled sharding and transparent sharding, full support for the entire REST API, support for gateway communication, and transparent representations of all the events that discord sends.

+This does not however mean that the project is going into maintenance mode, but rather than further development will be to keep the project up to date with changes to Discord's API, and also add new features to make development of bots easier and more streamlined.

+Current future plans involve adding features for caching information Discord sends to the bot, validating user permissions, creating commands, etc.

 ## Installation

 Add the following to your project.clj in leiningen: